LowExpectation/LowExpectation/README.md

 # Welcome!

 Welcome to my repository.
-I am a developer that is looking to take on many challenges especially in the cyber security and web development fields.
+I am a developer that is looking to take on many challenges especially in the development of SAP and Web based frameworks like Next.js.
 I currently have seven plus years of experience in corporate and small business environments.
 I have a Security + certification from CompTIA and I am working toward a Network + certification.

 ## Repository Overview